While enjoying all of the benefits of VoIP what happens when things go wrong? Here troubleshooting tips for some common VoIP problems.

 Related Article: 5 Reasons the VoIP Market Will Reach $88 Billion by 2018

-After 10 years helping businesses find a VoIP provider at WhichVoIP.com, many questions have ended up in our inbox from people looking for help when problems occur.
+As we help businesses find a VoIP provider at WhichVoip.com, many questions have ended up in our inbox from people looking for help when problems occur.
 There are four distinct categories for these problems.
 In the following sections, I will address each category, while offering some suggestions on how to troubleshoot the underlying problem.

 1. No Dial Tone

 No dial tone is a major problem and this tends to be something fundamentally wrong with your setup, for example:

 Your provider would have auto-provisioned your phones if you purchased directly from them.
 If not, manual provision of the phones is necessary, using the SIP credentials given to you by the provider.
 Without credentials, authentication will fail and you will not hear a dial tone.
 Verify that your phone is in the “registered” state, indicating that authentication was successful.

 Typically, your router should forward UDP ports 5060-5090 and 16384-16482, though this number may differ depending on your service provider.
 Forward these ports and your dial tone problems should disappear.

 If no audio is evident in one or more directions when making calls, but you do have a dial tone, this is likely to be a port forwarding issue in your router.
 SIP signaling usually occurs on port 5060 and if you have a dial tone, the signaling is successful.
 However, the ports that carry the actual audio packets may not be getting through.
 Ports 16384-16482 tend to be the ones utilized for the audio packets, although provider verification may be necessary here.